 During the first two years of my return, I was able to balance my call center work and law school quite fine.
 But just like everything in life, law school will not be complete without a daunting challenge.

 On the day of my final exam in Civil Procedure, I had to attend to my dying father.
 I still decided to go to school and took the exam, perhaps to divert my attention to something else.
 My dad died while I was taking the exam.
 After mourning my father’s death, I received news that I failed my Civ Pro exam.
 I kinda expected that.
 Now I am faced with the fact that I have to be delayed in law school since I cannot take up 3rd year classes without re-taking and passing Civ Pro which was only seasonally offered.
 To reduce the delay, I decided to switch to another law school.
 I did not have much choice but to go to a lesser regarded law school but hey, I believe in me more than I believe in any of these law schools.
 Interestingly though, and unfortunately, when I transferred, I was forced to retake law subjects I already passed – this was apparently due to the fact that the law curriculum between these law schools were different – something which was not mentioned to me before I processed my transfer credentials.
 But oh well, what was done was done.
+In short, the delay I was trying to avoid was not successfully averted.

 So my law school life continued.
 Meanwhile, the account I was servicing for at the BPO where I was working at got dissolved.
 I was transferred to a financial account where we handled loan concerns.
 That account was a very stressful account because, unlike in the sales account where I came from, virtually all our callers in this financial account were irate.
-The stress I was taking at work was beginning to take a toll on my legal studies.
+The stress I was taking at work was beginning to take a toll on my law studies.
 Suddenly, the work-school balance I had was fading.
 Now I am faced with the same dilemma of choosing between work and law school.

 Fortunately though, a former schoolmate of mine offered an alternative job.
 This was my introduction to online jobs.
 My schoolmate introduced me to my first client and when I was certain that I can earn money from this new racket, I quit the call center job I had.